FFmpeg/FFmpeg/SMP/readme.txt

 	5) libmfx (requires Intel Media SDK)
 		a) Download the "Intel Media SDK" as part of the "Intel Integrated Native Developer Experience" from the Intel website.
 		b) Install the downloaded SDK wherever desired.
 		c) Copy the SDK headers found in the SDKs include directory into a new subdirectory named "mfx".
+    6) decklink (requires Blackmagic DeckLink SDK)
+		a) Download the "Blackmagic DeckLink SDK" from the Blackmagic website.
+		b) Extract the downloaded SDK wherever desired.
+        c) Create a batch file in the extracted "Win/include" folder containing the following (Note: you may have to change the first line depending on the installed Visual Studio version and location): call "C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\bin\vcvars32.bat" midl /win32 /h DeckLinkAPI.h DeckLinkAPI.idl
+        d) Copy the newly created "DeckLinkAPI.h" and "DeckLinkAPI_i.c" files to OutputDir/include/*.

 *OutputDir is the "Output Directory" specified in the project properties.
     Note: There is a different OutputDir for 32/64bit configurations.
 Lib's and DLL's should be placed in the correct directory.